 Yes!
 Developed with orthodontists and used in dental practices worldwide, Invisalign has been effective at straighting teeth.
 Over one million patients with a wide range of dental challenges have been treated with Invisalign worldwide.

 Invisalign uses 3-D computer imaging technology to map the complete treatment from start to finish.
 From this plan, a series of custom-made aligners unique to your treatment is produced.
 Each aligner is worn for about two weeks, and is then replaced by the next aligner.
 Gradually, the teeth move toward their final position.

 How Much Does Invisalign Cost?

 If your family’s dental insurance includes orthodontic treatment, Invisalign may be covered.
-Talk to Dr. Glover’s dental team to determine the extent of coverage for your treatment.
+Talk to Dr. Graham-Wyatt’s dental team to determine the extent of coverage for your treatment.

 Ask our office about affordable financing options that may be available to fit in any budget.
 In addition, you may choose to use your Flexible Spending Account, if your employer provides it.

 - Healthier Gums – Properly positioned teeth are easier to brush and floss than teeth that are crowded, crooked, or spaced too far apart.
 Properly aligned teeth can help gums fit more tightly around them, which may lead to better periodontal health.

 - Easier Cleanings – With maintenance of good oral hygiene, the chances of having plaque retention, tooth decay, or periodontal (gum) disease can be reduced.

 - Less Stress on Your Teeth – Teeth that are not aligned properly in your mouth create what dentists call “malocclusion”.
 Left untreated, malocclusion can lead to periodontal disease and create abnormal amounts of stress on teeth and jaws, which leads to premature wear.